swharden/Csharp-Data-Visualization/README.md

 # C# Data Visualization Examples
 This repository is a collection of minimal-case example projects to display data with Visual Studio.
 Code here is mostly written in C# using [Visual Studio Community](https://www.visualstudio.com/downloads/) (2019) and only uses free software and plugins.

+Most examples use `System.Drawing` (available as a .NET Standard library using the [System.Drawing.Common](https://www.nuget.org/packages/System.Drawing.Common/) NuGet package), but some use alternative methods like WPF and Skia (SkiaSharp).

 ## ScottPlot (NuGet package)
 <a href="https://github.com/swharden/ScottPlot"><img src="https://raw.githubusercontent.com/swharden/ScottPlot/master/demos/src/plot-types/ScottPlot-screenshot.gif" width="300" align="right"></a>